The Daily Reveille: History

-The Daily Reveille has begun to excel as a nationally recognized student publication.
 In 2003 the publication earned titles such as Best Newspaper on both state and regional levels.
 Its community-focused efforts earned the paper a 2003 Associated Collegiate Press National Pacemaker Award, the highest award granted to student publications.
 The Daily Reveille won the Editor & Publisher EPPY Award in 2008 for best college newspaper website.
 Princeton Review named the Daily Reveille as the tenth-best college newspaper in the nation in its 2010 edition of the "Best 361 Colleges."

 In 2015, LSU Libraries began a $100,000 project to create digital scans of the entire archives of the Daily Reveille to make them more accessible and searchable.
-Instead of scanning from microfilm copies of the paper, LSU intends to scan each issue from print, creating new, higher-quality microfilm copies, too.
+Instead of scanning from microfilm copies of the paper, LSU intends to scan each issue from print, creating new, higher-quality microfilm copies.

-Printing and Distribution
+Printing and distribution

-The Daily Reveille is printed by Baton Rouge Press in Baton Rouge, Louisiana and was formally printed by Signature Offset in Hattiesburg, Mississippi.
+The Daily Reveille is printed by Baton Rouge Press in Baton Rouge, Louisiana, and was formerly printed by Signature Offset in Hattiesburg, Mississippi.
 The paper is delivered to campus every Wednesday morning and is available at 86 locations on campus and in the surrounding area.

-Stories, columns and other content from the Daily Reveille also appear at LSUnow.com, the newspaper's website.
-Student journalists also use the website to update readers on breaking news during holidays and semester breaks when the paper is not being printed, or to get important news to readers as it happens.
+Stories, columns and other content from the Daily Reveille also appear at LSUReveille.com, the newspaper's website.
+Student journalists use the website to update readers on breaking news during holidays and semester breaks when the paper is not being printed, or to get important news to readers as it happens.

-Reveille Staff
+Reveille staff

 The Daily Reveille, funded by advertising and student fees, employs more than 80 students each semester in jobs ranging from writing and editing to design and illustration.
-Each semester a board of professors, students, administrators and media professionals selects an editor.
-The editor selects a supporting management staff, who in turn hire writers, copy editors, designers, photographers and other staff members.
-Staff of the Daily Reveille must be full-time students in good standing with the University; many of them major in mass communication.
-Several staff members have been recognized for individual journalism awards, including Hearst, Society of Professional Journalists and Louisiana Press Association awards.
+Each semester a board of professors, students, administrators and media professionals selects an editor-in-chief.
+The editor-in-chief selects a supporting management staff, who in turn hire writers, copy editors, designers, photographers and other staff members.
+Staff of the Reveille must be full-time students in good standing with the University; many of them major in mass communication.